 How to Makeover a Vintage Stereo Cabinet

 How many times have you seen one of these old Stereo Cabinets and just dismissed it as a worthless?I found this old Stereo Cabinet one day while out walking my dog.
-I really believe people put stuff out on their driveways with a free sign up because they know I will pick it up.
+I believe people put stuff out on their driveways with a free sign-up because they know I will pick it up.

-Whenever I am about to start a major junk makeover, especially if I got it for free.
-I seriously feel like this: Dumpster Diving Super Hero.
+Whenever I am about to start a significant junk makeover, especially if I got it for free, I seriously feel like this: Dumpster Diving Super Hero.